 Cherry tomatoes add natural sweetness and juiciness while providing vitamin C, potassium, and lycopene—an antioxidant linked to heart health and reduced inflammation.

-Orzo with Arugula Pesto
+Arugula Pesto Pasta

 Equipment